matthewmt1998/matthewmt1998/README.md

 # Hi there 👋
-  I'm a Software Developer with desire to learn new tech and continue to develop my skill set. \
+  I'm a Software Engineer with desire to learn new tech and continue to develop my skill set. \
   😄 Pronouns: He/Him \
   🧪 I’m currently working on mass spectrometry software. \
   ✔️ Fun fact: the billionth digit of Pi is 9.